 Another source that may or may not be helpful is your Metropolitan Planning Organization, a local agency federally designated for transportation planning.

-These frequently are ensconced within a multi-purpose regional organization or council of governments, and their attitudes and willingness to flex their power muscles vary widely.
+These frequently are ensconced within a multi-purpose regional organization or council of governments, and their attitudes and willingness to flex their power muscles on behalf of a controversial issue vary widely.